Mingyang2004/Mingyang2004.github.io/_pages/about.md

 # 📰 Recent News😄😄

+- **2025-12** · Awarded the title of Provincial Outstanding Undergraduate Graduate! 🥳🥳
+- **2025-11** · Currently exploring topics such as large-scale medical models and single-cell sequencing perturbations.!
 - **2025-10** · Won my Second National Scholarship! 🥳🥳
 - **2025-09** · Finished the process of recommendation exemption and successfully secured graduate admission to ***Shanghai Jiao Tong University***.
 - **2025-09** · Undergraduate grades are fixed at **6/393** (1.5%), *Satisfying!* 😄😄